grafos-ml/frappe/doc/src/tutorial.rst

         def __call__(self, user, recommendation, size):
             """

-            :param user: An recommendation.models.User instance for the user that ask for the recommendation.
+            :param user: A recommendation.models.User instance of the user that is asking for recommendations.
-            :param recommendation: An numpy.array with shape (n,) being n the number of items in the system.
+            :param recommendation: An numpy.array with shape (n,) n being the number of items in the system.
-                The index of the array should represent the id for the item in the database and the value a score in witch the recommendation will be evaluated.
+                The index of the array should represent the id for the item in the database and the value a score in which the recommendation will be evaluated.
             :param size: The size of the recommendation asked.
             """
             for item in user.owned_items: